-Note that a macro message contains communication rate information, as already explained in Section \ref{SectionII.B}.
-We assume the channel is known both at the transmitters and at the receiver.
+We assume that the channel is known both at the transmitters and at the receiver.
 The receiver also knows the particular codebook chosen by each user, and this can be achieved by sharing the random codebook generation algorithms with the receiver.
-However, we assume communication rates of the users are shared neither among each other nor with the receiver.
+However, we assume that communication rates of the users are shared neither among each other nor with the receiver.

 We use bold-font characters to denote vectors whose $i$th elements are the corresponding variables of user $i$.
 For example, $\mbox{\boldmath ${\cal L}$}$ represents the vector of code libraries of the users.
 Also, $\mbox{\boldmath $\theta$}$ denotes the random index vector, $\mbox{\boldmath ${\cal C}$}_{\mbox{ \boldmath $\theta$}}$ denotes the codebook vector, $\mbox{\boldmath $W$}$ denotes the message vector, $\mbox{\boldmath $r$}(\mbox{\boldmath $W$})$ denotes the standard rate vector, and $\mbox{\boldmath $P$}_{\mbox{ \boldmath $X$}|\mbox{ \boldmath $r$}}$ denotes the asymptotic input distributions of the random coding schemes, etc.